HBevilacqua/Pi-crossbar/README.md

 - the web app can call this procedure because its connected to the same router and realm.
 ![GitHub Logo](screenshot/network.png)

-### Step 2:
+### Step 2 (current):
-- replace the remote procedure by the "TurnOnOff Pi LED" procedure
+- add the remote procedure by the "TurnOnOff Pi LED" procedure